THARUN-GOWDA-K/THARUN-GOWDA-K/README.md

 ### 👨‍💻 About Me

-- 🔐 I'm **Tharun Gowda K**, a Computer Science and Engineering student at **Sri Venkateshwara College of Engineering**, Bengaluru.
+-  🚀I'm **Tharun Gowda K**, a Computer Science and Engineering student at **Sri Venkateshwara College of Engineering**, Bengaluru.
-- 🚀 I love building **secure, scalable systems** and working with **modern tech stacks**.
-- 🤖 Exploring **AI-powered applications**, cloud security, and DevOps.
-- 📚 Always hungry to learn new things — currently diving deep into **ethical hacking & cloud architecture**.
+-  Seeking a position that allows me to apply my strong analytical and problem-solving skills, along with my passion for continuous learning, to make a positive impact and contribute to the overall goals of the organization.

 ---